 Escape to Victory.
 It’s a film about prisoners of war in World War 2, who play the Germans at football.
 It’s brilliant.
 It stars lots of famous footballers like Pele, Ossie Ardiles and lots of Ipswich Town players.
 Proper actors Michael Caine is the captain, and Sylvester Stallone is the American goalkeeper.

 Actually, I love most sport films, even the really bad ones.
+I cry at most sports films that involve a horse, not sure why.

 What’s your favourite book?

 I have two.
 Hitch Hikers’ Guide to the Galaxy and Treasure Island.
-Hitch Hikers’ is very very funny and silly, but it really makes you think too.
+Hitch Hikers’ is very, very funny and silly, but it really makes you think too.
 Treasure Island is about pirates, what more could you want.

 What’s your favourite bit of art?

-It’s called Derby Day and it’s by…hang on I’ve mentioned that already.
+It’s called Derby Day and it’s by… hang on I’ve mentioned that already.

 What is your favourite type of bread?